 - Implement a password management solution that empowers staff: When you choose a password solution, make sure you consider the employee experience.
 Nobody likes to ask the help desk for a password reset.
-That’s why Password Station supports employee self-service password resets.
+That’s why Password Management supports employee self-service password resets.

 - Improve employee password training: Ask your managers to provide an annual training update on password security.
 We also recommend avoiding traditional “password management” apps because they’re unlikely to meet military expectations.
 Discover why traditional password management tools give you a false sense of security.

 - Optimize Your SaaS License Usage